 The Madagascar hissing cockroach (Gromphadorhina portentosa), also known as the hissing cockroach or simply “hisser”, is among the largest cockroach species in the world.
 It reaches a length of 3 inches or more at maturity.
-Its unusual size and generous protein content make it an excellent feeder for large insectivorous reptiles and other similarly proportioned animals.
-Naturally, you can dust and gut load Madagascar hissing cockroaches like any other omnivorous feeder insect, and lots of animals love them.
+Its unusual size and generous protein content make it an excellent feeder for large insectivores.
+Naturally, you can dust and gut load Madagascar hissing cockroaches like any other feeder insect, and lots of animals love them.

-While hissing cockroaches may sound menacing, their bark is worse than their bite…in that they do not bite at all and won’t harm you or your animals.
-They are actually very docile insects.
-Madagascar hissing cockroaches are not particularly fast-moving as roaches go, and they have largely lost the fear of humans.
+While hissing cockroaches may sound menacing, their bark is much worse than their bite, which is to say they don’t bite and won’t harm you or your animals.
+These are actually very docile creatures.
+Madagascar hissing cockroaches are not particularly fast-moving as far as roaches go, and they have largely lost the fear of humans.
 Individual specimens are often “tame” from the start, while those that aren’t can usually be calmed in short order with regular handling.
 This makes them good candidates as feeders for insectivores that need large insects, and pets for people intrigued by giant cockroaches.

 Feeding Madagascar hissing cockroaches to animals is straightforward.
 There are no special rules, and our only advice is to feed them one at a time because they are accomplished escape artists.
 You can read more about their expert climbing abilities below.
 With respect to feeding and volume, one large Madagascar hissing cockroach is roughly equal to four or five extra-large Dubia roaches.

 Breeding Madagascar hissers is easy too, although they are slow to reproduce.
 Just keep them in a dark place around 80 degrees F and feed them fruits, vegetables, and perhaps some meatless chow.
-We suggest avoiding dog and cat food because their quality is often questionable.
+We suggest avoiding dog and cat food because its quality is often questionable.
 What your roaches eat eventually ends up in your pets, so be cautious.
 Cockroaches are scavengers and will eat almost anything, so we suggest being selective with their feeding.
 If you don’t exercise restraint, no one will.
 The roaches themselves certainly won’t.

 The bottom line is that Madagascar hissing cockroaches make great feeders.
 If your animal has outgrown Dubia roaches or you’re just looking for a supplemental feeder, consider giving Madagascar hissers a try!